Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Related Work

+\parh{MASs for Code Generation.}~ Researchers have designed various MASs with diverse architectures by defining different roles among multiple LLM agents~\cite{hong2023metagpt,dong2024self,zhang2024pair,islam2024mapcoder,islam2025codesim,jiang2024self}.
+For instance, MetaGPT~\cite{hong2023metagpt} employs five distinct agents to simulate a software company's development workflow, while the Self-Collaboration~\cite{dong2024self} uses three agents for planning, coding, and testing.
+To enhance plan correctness, Zhang et al.~\cite{zhang2024pair} use clustering to select the optimal plan, and Islam et al.~\cite{islam2024mapcoder} employ dynamic traversal to assign confidence scores to plans.
 However, these methods focus primarily on logical correctness while neglecting the communication gap between planner and coder, which is first identified in this paper.
 In this work, we propose a repairing method to address the robustness issue of MASs by mitigating the gap.

 \parh{Testing Code Generation Models.}~Numerous studies have applied testing methodologies to evaluate code generation LLMs.
 Wang et al.~\cite{wang2023recode} introduce ReCode, a benchmark for robustness evaluation through systematic perturbation testing, while Mastropaolo et al.~\cite{mastropaolo2023robustness} conduct empirical studies on GitHub Copilot's robustness in real-world scenarios.
-Recent advances have proposed diverse methods to evaluate code generation models under different scenarios, like instruction concretization~\cite{yan2025robustness}, multi-language robustness assessment~\cite{rabbi2025multi}, adversarial training~\cite{zhang2024codefort}, and equivalence checking~\cite{wei2025equibench}.
+Recent advances have proposed diverse methods to evaluate code generation models under different scenarios~\cite{chen2024nlperturbator,yang2025assessing,zhong2024can,chen2023evaluating}, like adversarial training~\cite{zhang2024codefort} and instruction concretization~\cite{yan2025robustness}.
 However, none of these works focus on MASs and their robustness remains under-explored.
-We conducted the first fuzzing-based testing approach to investigate the robustness of MASs and identified the planner-coder gap as the main cause of robustness issues.
+We conducted the testing-based study over MAS robustness and identified the planner-coder gap as the main cause of robustness issues.